-- h_s : static internal design head, in m, to be assumed as the greater of the following values: - vertical distance from the pdr (see below) to a point located 2 m above the tank top - two-thirds of the vertical distance from the pdr to the top of overflow pdr : point of reference, intended as the lower edge of the plate, or, for stiffeners, the centre of the area supported by the stiffener.
+- h_s : static internal design head, in m, to be assumed as the greater of the following values: - vertical distance from the pdr (see below) to a point located 2 m above the tank top - two-thirds of the vertical distance from the pdr to the top of overflow - $\frac{235}{R_s}^{\prime}$ where R_s is the minimum yield stress, in N/mm2, of the tank material.
+Where light alloys are employed, the value of R_s to be assumed is that corresponding to the alloy in the annealed condition; - pdr : point of reference, intended as the lower edge of the plate, or, for stiffeners, the centre of the area supported by the stiffener.

-: $\frac{235}{R_s}$ where R_s is the minimum yield stress, in N/mm2, of the tank material.
-Where light alloys are employed, the value of R_s to be assumed is that corresponding to the alloy in the annealed condition;